 They dreamed of trees and rocks and sand.

 It was the Bahamas, and it was hot.

 To bring back home, as he’d been told.

 But Columbus was brave, and he was bright”

 Just when he was about to turn the boats around and admit defeat to Fat Tony, one of the crew members shouted, “Land!”.
-They were all unsure if it was really land or just a mirage, which was very possible because they had all been drinking seawater the entire trip and were more dehydrated than hungover Ethiopians.
-Finding land soon was especially vital because in the haste of packing nobody brought any toilet paper, so Columbus and his crew been just holding it in for months now.
-The ships crashed ashore, and they were greeted by what we now know were Native Americans.
-Columbus, thinking he was in India, called them Indians.
-Seeing as the two groups didn’t speak the same language, nobody corrected it and that’s why we still call them indians to this day.
+They were all unsure if it was really land or just a mirage, mainly because they had been drinking seawater the entire trip and were all more dehydrated than hungover Ethiopians eating a bag of extra salty pretzels.

 PS: Talk about ironic that the Indians got smoked by the Houston Astros, the Braves lost, and the Redskins are currently losing to the Saints on Columbus Day.
 I guess no matter how many years go by, Columbus Day will just always be a tough day to wear feathers.